From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: Classical Linkage Attacks

 \subsection{Case I: Netflix Prize Dataset}

-\paragraph{Setup.} We revisit the Netflix Prize deanonymization setting by following the original construction of the anonymized pool and auxiliary traces in \citet{narayanan2008robust}, as our goal is to test modern agents under the same linkage conditions rather than define a new attack setting.
-To construct the anonymized source $D_{\text{anon}}$, we uniformly sample 1,000 users from the full Netflix Prize dataset (100,480,507 ratings).
-Each user is represented by an anonymous ID and a rating history $(\textit{movie\_id}, \textit{rating}, \textit{date})$.
-We repeat this sampling three times using independent seeds.
-For each user, we synthesize an auxiliary trace $D_{\text{aux}}$ following the original protocol.
-This trace contains a distorted fragment of the user's history, generated by subsampling $m \in \{2,4,6,8\}$ rated movies and injecting noise.
-We perturb ratings by $\pm 1$ star with 50\% probability, and perturb dates uniformly within $\pm \Delta$ days for $\Delta \in \{14,21\}$.
-Given the candidate pool $D_{\text{anon}}$ and the noisy fragment $D_{\text{aux}}$, the task requires identifying the unique matching user.
+\textbf{Setup.} We revisit the Netflix Prize deanonymization setting following Narayanan and Shmatikov~\citep{narayanan2008robust}.
+For each of three independent resamples, we uniformly sample 1{,}000 users from the Netflix Prize dataset to form an anonymized pool $D_{\text{anon}}$.
+Each user is represented by an anonymous ID and a rating history consisting of movie IDs, ratings, and dates.
+For each target user in this pool, we synthesize a separate auxiliary trace $D_{\text{aux}}$ from that user's history by subsampling $m \in \{2,4,6,8\}$ rated movies and injecting noise: ratings are perturbed by $\pm 1$ star with probability $0.5$, and dates are perturbed uniformly within $\pm 21$ days.
+The evaluation then gives the agent the target user's noisy auxiliary trace together with the same 1{,}000-user anonymized pool.
+The task is to identify which anonymous record in the pool corresponds to the target user, so each target-level instance has exactly one correct match.

-The original attack relies on an engineered scoring algorithm.
-In particular, attackers must define specialized statistical metrics, including rarity-based weights that assign more importance to less common movies, exact tolerance parameters (i.e., hand-tuned rules specifying how much date and rating mismatch to allow), and eccentricity thresholds (i.e., rules for deciding when the top match is sufficiently separated from competing candidates)~\citep{narayanan2008robust}.

-We compare this highly tuned baseline with an LLM-based agent operating without any explicit mathematical scoring rule.
-Instead, we provide the agent with a high-level natural language prompt.
-For instance, we instruct the agent to act as an expert data analyst, load the datasets, and resolve identities using a high-level evaluation hierarchy: compare which movies overlap, check whether the rating dates are close enough, and use overall similarity in rating patterns to identify the most plausible match.
-The agent processes these instructions and outputs the predicted match alongside a natural language explanation.
-Both methods operate over the identical candidate pool and auxiliary fragment without external retrieval.

-\paragraph{Results.} Figure~\ref{fig:netflix_sub} reports the Linkage Success Rate (LSR) for both methods.
-GPT-5 consistently outperforms or matches the classical heuristic across all fragment sizes.
-The performance gap widens significantly in sparse data regimes.
-When $m=2$, the baseline achieves an LSR of 56.0\% ($T=14$) and 60.2\% ($T=21$), whereas GPT-5 achieves 79.2\%.
-Because the auxiliary trace contains only two potentially corrupted events, this improvement suggests that the agent can recover matches even when overlap is extremely sparse and noisy.
-Intermediate fragment sizes exhibit a similar trajectory.
-At $m=4$, GPT-5 reaches 94.8\%, surpassing the baseline's 90.5\% and 91.8\%.
-While the absolute margin shrinks, the baseline already operates near ceiling performance.
-As information density increases, both methods converge.
-At $m=6$, GPT-5 achieves 97.4\% against the baseline's 96.7\% and 97.1\%; at $m=8$, it achieves 99.0\% compared to 98.3\% and 98.8\%.
-Consequently, capable agents effectively reproduce the classical algorithmic attack in high-information regimes despite lacking domain-specific mathematical tuning.